vectordotdev/vector/docs/specs/component.md

     `byte_size` property with the other properties as metric tags.
 * Logs
   * MUST log a `Events received.` message at the `trace` level with the defined properties as key-value pairs.
-It MUST NOT be rate limited.
+  * MUST NOT be rate limited.

-#### EventsSent
+#### ComponentEventsSent

-*All components* that send events down stream, and delete them in Vector, MUST emit an `EventsSent` event immediately after sending, if the transmission was successful.
+*All components* that send events down stream, and delete them in Vector, MUST emit an `ComponentEventsSent` event immediately after sending, if the transmission was successful.

 Note that for sinks that simply expose data, but don't delete the data after